- 1 Coach Hiller Vertical Jump Q&A

 Q: Last tip for helping people boost their vertical?
 What to focus on, what to avoid?

-A: Avoid extremely high repetitions, training to fatigue or focusing too much on only diet/supplements.
-Remember to focus on the big rocks, move the big things – if you’ll get that going on enough time, then you’ll see a lot better results.
+Remember to focus on the big rocks, move the big things – if you’ll get that going on, you’ll see a lot better results.